MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

-14. Check if the entity is listed in your Home Assistant entity list.
+14. Check if the entity is listed in your HA entity list.
 Click the "Configuration" buttom in the bottom right of HA, click on the "Entity" tab, then search for "room_temperature", or whatever you named your entity in Node-RED.
 15. Click on the entity, then click the 3 sliders icon in the top right of the entity details popup.
 This will display a graph with the sensor's readings.

 <br>